twsdbailey/Pulse-train-counter/README.md

 # Pulse-train-rate-counter
-Basic pulse train rate counter that can be adapted and scaled for a tachometer, or low speed frequency counter
+Basic pulse train rate counter that can be adapted and scaled for use as a tachometer, or low speed frequency counter

 This is a general purpose pulse train rate counter that can be used count pulse rates up to 3.6kHz.
 The example code measures the time between pulses in a square-wave pulse train, and calculates the average pulse rate.
 The rate is scaled to Hertz and displayed in the serial monitor.
 This code can also be scaled to read pulses per minute, which is useful for creating a tachometer to measure the rotational speed of a shaft.